Saul-Youssef/coda/study/Theorems/Questions.md

 ## Questions

-1) What theorems exist in a given window?
+1) What theorems exist within a given window?